mxrnx/fikaba/README.md

 Fikaba is a fork of futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of futallaby, now that it's basically dead.

+## Instances
+I want to list some examples of sites running fikaba.
+If you are using fikaba, please make a pull request or otherwise contact me to add your site to the (for now empty) list below.

+* none yet

 ## Differences

 Some of the differences between futallaby and fikaba are: